SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    assuming I can confirm that it's the same kind of type-inference context that lets both of them be used.

+..
+XXX --topic break--

-The *property names* can contain multiple property names, separated by periods, which lets you access a property of the given property's value.
+The *path* can contain multiple property names, separated by periods, which lets you access a property of the given property's value.
 For example,
 the following code uses ``\OuterStructure.outerProperty.someProperty``: